MichaelHatherly/Lexicon.jl/docs/manual.md

 **Examples:**

-Searching for a `Function` named `foobar` will show a list of documentation associated with it and any of it's `Method`s that are also documented.
+Searching for a `Function` named `foobar` will show a list of documentation associated with it and any of its `Method`s that are also documented.

 ```julia
 help?> foobar